lawlessofcourse/Interactive-Tech-440/Game Engines/Presentation.md

 ## Timeline:
 Currently I'm working on a the Game Controller, Player Movement, and Shooting.
 Along with the coding we are currently working on collecting/creating 3D/2D assets to include in the game.
 I plan on using some assets I've already made in 3D animation class.

+Plan on creating assets as we go but the code/engine for the game is most important.

+After intial code/game is ready - create upgrades/design looks in After Effects using the Trapcode Suite. - main issue will be getting the designs to loop - the particle system is dynamic so it is ever evolving but there are features so you can set it in a loop.

 ## Functional
 * ENEMY AI: Enemies Come in waves moving in x direction, randomly moving in Y direction, and shooting in a straight line ahead where the player will be.